-Bart van der Sloot receives Academy Early Career Award KNAW
+Bart van der Sloot receives KNAW Early Career Award

-Bart van der Sloot specializes in the fields of technology and law, privacy and big data.
-He also publishes regularly on internet intermediary liability, data protection and internet regulation.
-He works as an associate professor at the Tilburg Institute for Law, Technology, and Society (TILT) and is the General Editor of the European Data Protection Law Review.
-Bart studied Philosophy and Law at the universities of Nijmegen, Amsterdam (UvA), Bologna and Perugia.
+Bart van der Sloot studied philosophy and law at the universities of Nijmegen, Amsterdam (UvA), Bologna, and Perugia.
+He specializes in the fields of technology and law, privacy and big data.
+He also publishes regularly on the liability of internet intermediaries, data protection and internet regulation.
+He works at the Tilburg Institute for Law, Technology, and Society (TILT) and is the General Editor of the European Data Protection Law Review.